FMA350/Moneta/MonetaTerminal/README.md

 # Moneta Terminal

-*As weird hybrid between an exchange, a broker, and a Bloomberg terminal.
+*A weird hybrid between an exchange, a broker, and a Bloomberg terminal.
 Your all in one simulator.*

 MonetaTerminal was born out of necessities.
 Firstly, the necessity of having a system capable of interacting with the yet to be designed Moneta-HFT system.
 A trading system requires an eco-system around it to receive pricing data,